A Polynomial-time Algorithm to Solve the Airplane Refueling Problem: the Sequential Search Algorithm: The SSA is a polynomial-time algorithm to solve ARP when its input size of is greater than an inflection point

-According to \Cref{thm:5}, a turn toward polynomial running time of \Cref{alg:2} occurs when the input size $n$ is greater than $2m$.
-From another viewpoint, given a large set of airplanes with index $m$, if $n$ is greater than $2m$, then \Cref{alg:2} will run in polynomial time.
-Compared to $Q_n^*$, $Q_n^{(m)}$ contains far lower amount of possible sequential feasible solutions.
-As is shown in \Cref{fig:palgorithm}, the number of sequential feasible solutions has experienced an exponential rapid rise and then its growth rate is under the trend of slowing down.
-Such dynamic pattern of $Q_n^{(m)}$ looks quite similar with the curve of production function \cite{ccr78}, and we add a scaler $\alpha$ to the complexity measurement which adjust the slope of line $OP$ equals to $1$.
-The growth rate of $Q_n^{(m)}$ attains a utmost at point $P$ when $n$ equals to $2m$.
-The turning point of $n = 2m$ is regarded as an "inflection point": when $n$ is less than $2m$, the upper bound of $Q_n^{(m)}$ has risen sharply but when $n$ ia greater than $2m$, although the amount of possible sequential feasible solutions has been rising steadily, its growth rate is getting slower and slower.
+Given a large set of airplanes with an inflection point $N$, a turn toward polynomial running time of SSA occurs when the input size of $n$ is greater than $N$.
+The turning point of $N$ is regarded as an inflection point: when $n$ is less than $2m$, the upper bound of $Q_n$ has risen sharply but when $n$ ia greater than $2m$, although the amount of possible sequential feasible solutions is still rising, its growth rate is slowing down.